bufbuild/protoplugin/README.md

   a duplicate name is plugin authoring issue, and here at Buf, we've seen a lot of plugins have this issue!
 - Any file path is not cleaned.

-By default, these are errors, however if `WithLenientResponseValidation` is set, these will be warnings.
+By default, these are errors, however if `WithLenientValidation` is set, these will be warnings.

 ## What this library is not